BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Results and Discussion

 \subsection{Effect of EE Threshold}

-We observe that the EE threshold ($\delta$) plays a pivotal role in determining the trade-off between efficacy of results and reduction in FLOPs during inference.
-Figure \ref{fig6} shows comparison of performance using $\delta = 0.0001$ (proposed) with $\delta = 0.01$.
-Although larger $\delta$ value reduces the inference time through 5.38\% average reduction in FLOPs, the confidence in results decreases, translating into a drop in performance by 4.49\%.
+We observe that the EE threshold ($\delta$) plays a pivotal role in determining the trade-off between the efficacy of the results and the reduction in FLOPs during inference.
+Figure \ref{fig6} demonstrates the rationale for selecting $\delta = 0.0001$ in the proposed BEExformer through performance comparison for $\delta \in \{0.1, 0.01, 0.001, 0.0001\}$.
+Relative to $\delta=0.0001$, the overall GFLOPs during inference decrease by 9.07\%, 5.14\% and 2.34\% for $\delta$ values of 0.1, 0.01 and 0.001 respectively.
+However, it translates into a performance drop by 11.61\%, 4.98\% and 2.22\% for the same set of $\delta$ values.
+Therefore, larger $\delta$ values leads to faster inference due to reduced GFLOPs, accompanied with a significant drop in performance as confidence in the output decreases.
+This effect is more prominent for $\delta=0.1$ and fades with lower $\delta$ values.
 Alternatively, for smaller values of $\delta$, the confidence in outputs increases with a slight delay in inference.
-Thus, setting $\delta \to 0^{+}$ proves to be a win-win situation leading to a rise in performance along with reduced FLOPs for inference.
-It tackles "overthinking" wherein the entropy of logits starts rising instead of decreasing.
-Therefore, letting the inputs with even a slight reduction in entropy to be processed further, otherwise execution is terminated.
+Thus, setting $\delta \to 0^{+}$ proves to be a win-win situation leading to a higher performance along with reduced FLOPs for inference.
+It tackles ``overthinking" wherein the entropy of logits starts rising instead of decreasing.
+Therefore, letting the inputs with even a slight reduction in entropy be processed further, otherwise execution is terminated.